windvalley/gossh/README.md

-  -U, --run.as-user string             run via sudo as this user (default "root") -c, --run.concurrency int            number of concurrent connections (default 1) -l, --run.lang string                specify i18n while executing command (e.g. zh_CN.UTF-8|en_US.UTF-8) -s, --run.sudo                       use sudo to execute commands/script
+  -U, --run.as-user string             run via sudo as this user (default "root") -c, --run.concurrency int            number of concurrent connections (default 1) -l, --run.lang string                specify i18n while executing command (e.g. zh_CN.UTF-8|en_US.UTF-8) -s, --run.sudo                       use sudo to execute commands/script or fetch files/dirs
       --timeout.command int            timeout seconds for executing commands/script on each target host or copying local files and dirs to each target host or copying files and dirs from each target host to local